 Click Save button.

-Create a FileCloud test user
+Create FileCloud test user

 If you need to create a user manually, you need to contact the FileCloud Client support team.

-In this section, you test your Azure AD single sign-on configuration using the Access Panel.
+In this section, you test your Azure AD single sign-on configuration with following options.